sergedroz/cbfeeds/README.md

 Notes:

 * Tags were introduced with Carbon Black Server 5.1
-* Tags must be alphanumeric.
+* Tags must be alphanumeric
+* Tag values are implemented as a json list of strings
 * The description was introduced with Carbon Black Server 5.1

 ### iocs